 For just three letters, EPS™ says a lot about a home.
-This energy performance scoring tool highlights the benefits of energy-efficient newly built homes and stands as a symbol of efficiency.
+This energy performance scoring tool highlights the benefits of energy-efficient newly built homes and stands as a symbol of high performance and efficiency.
 EPS rated homes are built more efficient than a typical non-EPS home, and each is thoroughly tested so you can be confident in how they’ll perform.

 What’s in a Score?

 With EPS, you’re able to compare how similar-sized homes use energy, review the features that make energy-efficient homes stand out, and even see your estimated utility costs before you buy.
 To determine the score, a third-party verifier analyzes the home’s features and construction techniques and tests performance factors such as air leakage and duct tightness.
 Scores range from zero to 200+, with zero being the most energy efficient.View a sample EPS Scoresheet

 Not just any home earns a score.
 EPS rated homes are built to save energy and include advanced framing and lighting, high-performance windows and insulation, energy-efficient appliances, heating and cooling equipment and more.
 All these features add up to give you:

 - Comfort in every room